Chaitanyaputhran/React-auth/README.md

 ### Installation

-To run the project locally,
+To run the project locally, follow the following steps:

 1. Clone the repository.
 2. Configure Firebase with your project credentials.